-Alternatively by walk (no cable car) 7 h from Alagna
+Alternatively by walk (no cable car) it will take 6 h from Alagna

 Get to Punta Indren on the marked hiking path n.
 5 from Alagna via Dosso (1357m).
 You go to the Alpe Oltu (1847m, cable car station, 1,5 h) and furth up the Valle d'Olen.
 You go along the Sasso del Diavolo and reach almost Colle d'Olen, where you turn right to the Vigevano-hut (3 h).
 You go further along Passo Salati (2936m) to the ridge-crest and traverse Stolemberg.
 On the side of the Indrenglacier, you reach the station (1 1/4 h, totally 6 h).

 You reach Alagna by car on the road E62 from Brig via Simplonpass.
 Turn off at Ornavasso (near Lago Maggiore) and drive to Omegna.
 Here turn right and drive along the western side of Lago Orta to Borgosésia.
 In Borgosésia you take the road to the N an reach Alagna via Varallo and Scopello.
 You can reach Aosta through the Great St.Bernard Tunnel or the Great St.Bernard Col, then from Aosta reach Pont St. Martin and here take the road running in Val Gressoney to Staffal.

 1. To Punta Gnifetti From the Rif.
 Città di Mantova or Rif.
 Gnifetti